-Has a very attractive sharp strike and surface (mirror or other style) of the highest quality for the variety, with no more than two small non-detracting contact marks or flaws.
+Coin graded PF-69 (PR-69) has a very attractive sharp strike and surface (mirror-like if it is a cameo Proof) of the highest quality for the variety, with no more than two small non-detracting contact marks or flaws.
 No hairlines or scuff marks can be seen.
 Eye appeal is exceptional.
 If copper, the coin is bright, with full original color or with natural light toning and with no flyspecks or spots.
 Contact Marks: 1 or 2 minuscule.
 None in prime focal areas. • Hairlines: None visible. • Fields: Very attractive.
 Fully original. • Eye Appeal: Exceptional.

-Note: The term Proof (always capitalized in numismatic usage) refers to a manufacturing process which results in a special surface or finish on coins made for collectors.
+Note: The term Proof (always capitalized in numismatic usage) refers to a manufacturing process which results in a special surface or finishes on coins made for collectors.

 Beyond the Grade